DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 <img width="554" height="362" alt="Subscriptions Without Payment Error vs Subscriptions with Payment Error" src="https://github.com/user-attachments/assets/49b409c2-f36c-4827-8d5c-0cd4703a2a89" />

+- The visualization showcases a grouped column chart consisting of using binary columns where 1 = no error and 0 = error.

 - Bar Chart shows that 2,990,873 subscribtions experienced payment error.

-- The visual also shows that 623,191 subscriptions did not face any payment error.
+- The data presentation also shows that 623,191 subscriptions did not face any payment error.

-- Visualization helps us understand that majority number of subscriptions faced error during payment process which is not good for user experience.
+- The visual analytics helps us understand that majority number of subscriptions faced error during payment process which is not good for user experience.

 **Business Recommendations:**